AlexandreDecan/sismic/docs/index.rst

 Contents
 --------

-This is the latest version of the documentation.
-The documentation for the stable version can be found at http://pyss.readthedocs.org/en/stable/
+The documentation for the stable version is available at http://pyss.readthedocs.org/en/stable/.
+The latest version of this documentation is available at http://pyss.readthedocs.org/en/latest/

 .. toctree::
     :maxdepth: 2